vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Read only**

+- **Reactive?** No

 - **Details:**

   Used to programmatically access content [distributed by slots](../guide/components.html#Content-Distribution-with-Slots).
 Each [named slot](../guide/components.html#Named-Slots) has its own corresponding property (e.g. the contents of `v-slot:foo` will be found at `vm.$slots.foo`).
 The `default` property contains either nodes not included in a named slot or contents of `v-slot:default`.

+  Please note that slots are **not** reactive.
+If you need a component to re-render based on changes to data passed to a slot, we suggest considering a different strategy that relies on a reactive instance option, such as `props` or `data`.

   **Note:** `v-slot:foo` is supported in v2.6+.
 For older versions, you can use the [deprecated syntax](../guide/components-slots.html#Deprecated-Syntax).